She's Just an Old Love Turned Memory (album)

 She's Just an Old Love Turned Memory is the twenty-third studio album by American country music artist Charley Pride.
 It was released in March 1977 via RCA Victor Records and contained ten tracks.
 The record was co-produced by Jerry Bradley and Pride.
 It was Pride's twenty third studio recording in his career and spawned three singles: "A Whole Lotta Things to Sing About", "I'll Be Leaving Alone", and the title track.
 The album received positive reviews from critics and music publications.

 Background and content

 At the beginning of his career, Charley Pride's musical sound was defined by a traditional country style.
 As his career progressed into the late 1970s, his style shifted more towards country pop arrangements.
 This style would be reflected in albums like She's Just an Old Love Turned Memory.
-The album was recorded mostly in November 1976 at the RCA Victor Studio, located in Nashville, Tennessee.
+The album was recorded mostly in November 1976 at the RCA Victor Studio, in Nashville, Tennessee.
 The sessions were co-produced by Jerry Bradley and Pride.
 The album contained a total of ten tracks.
 A cover of Glen Campbell's "Rhinestone Cowboy" appears on the album.
 The remainder of the project's material were new recordings, including the title track, "The Rose Is For Today" and "I Feel the Country Callin' Me."